tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 * **MP_BOOL** - true or false

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Encoding of non default types in Tarantool
+Encoding of Tarantool-specific data types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some data types used in our database do not correspond to any type of message from MsgPack.
+Some of the data types used in Tarantool are application-specific in terms of the MsgPack standard.
 For these data types, we use the following representation.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Decimals